AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 The typical usage of the returned pointer is then to pass it to a Fortran or C function that works on the array data (see the section on :ref:`sec:basics:fortran`).
-:ref:`BaseFab` has several functions that set the array data to a constant value (e.g., 0).
+:cpp:`BaseFab` has several functions that set the array data to a constant value (e.g., 0).
 Two examples are as follows.

 .. highlight:: c++